As a dad of two preschoolers, I’m very aware of what soccer equipment works best for toddlers.

 If your toddler is anything like mine, they love kicking the ball into the goal as I pretend to try and stop it!

-It’s also a bright color which toddlers love.
+It’s also a bright color that toddlers love.

 Having a goal they can use is a really effective way of not only having fun but improving their aim and ability to kick the ball in a specific direction.